rhiannz/AP-Participation/docs/configuration.md

 - These schools tend to have higher rates of SAT & ACT student participation

-*Rhiann talks about the cleaning of the data set*

-Then after imputing some missing observations and dropping repetitive columns, we created ended up with a nice, clean dataframe, as seen below.
+We then cleaned our data set.
+Since our goal was to determine which factors influenced AP Examination Enrollment and we had a significant amount of variables, we decided it was necessary to drop some columns that were insignificant.
+We used a correlation matrix and used a cut off of about 0.1 in order to determine if we should keep specific variables or not.
+Finally we imputed some missing observations.
+As we can see the number of columns from the previous matrix to the one below significantly decreased.
+This is because the data was collected for each individual race and sex at these schools.
+So, in order to reduce the number of columns and easily conduct analysis we created new columns for these demographics allowing us to significantly reduce the size of our dataframe.
+We then end up with the following clean dataframe, as seen below.

 ![msno_complete](../../assets/images/msno_complete.png)